Jan000/RushHour/README.md

 * Exchange the java-data-front library with Assimp, which is included in LWJGL.
 * Show instructions for controls and make them changable through the settings GUI.
 * Introduce a scoreboard with world-wide highscores.
+* Add an app icon
+* Create an installer
+* Internationalization
+* Add more defined and randomly generated levels
+* Add a level builder
+* Allow users to share their own levels

 ### Contact
 Any suggestions, ideas or bugs found?<br>